 Summer is here and the heat is on.
 Are you drinking enough water?
 Our bodies are about 60% water and that water needs to be replaced often.
 No matter what time of year it is, our bodies need lots of clean water and maybe more during the summer heat.

 You do not like the taste of your water?
 Then invest in a water filter.
-Add lemon, berries, or mint leaves to your water.
+While pure water is best, if you need to add lemon, berries, or mint leaves to your water.

 19 Benefits of Drinking Water